neilpat1995/NCP-Assignment-1/README.md

 # NCP-Assignment-1: C-Based Web Proxy Server
 This project is a simple implementation of a web proxy server that accepts client requests, parses them, forms a new request to the end server with this parsed information, and forwards the end server response back to the client.

+This proxy handles requests iteratively (i.e. one at a time); if multiple requests are made simulataneously, one is immediately handled, while the others block until the proxy completes serving the request and waits for another connection.

 The project can be run as follows:
 1. Clone the repository: `git clone https://github.com/neilpat1995/NCP-Assignment-1.git`
 2. Change directories to the project directory: `cd NCP-Assignment-1/proxylab-handout`